ankit-rathi/getFinFree/README.md

 ---

-## **Chapter 5 – `investWisely()`**
+## ** Chapter 5 – `investWisely()` **
 *Let your systems grow autonomously.*

 ### Investing 101 — Understanding Risk, Return, and Time
 - How to think like an investor, not a gambler
-- The math of compounding returns
+- The math of compounding and exponential growth
-- Why patience is your best edge
+- Risk, uncertainty, volatility — and why patience becomes your ultimate edge

-### Quantvesting — A Rules-Based Investing Framework
-- From gut feeling to rule-based investing
-- The logic behind the 15-point business checklist
-- Data-driven decision-making
-- How to build your own quant system

 ### Building a Long-Term Portfolio
-- Asset allocation principles
+- Principles of asset allocation and diversification
-- How to automate investing
+- Automating your investments with SIPs and systems
-- Avoiding behavioral traps
+- Avoiding behavioural traps and emotional mistakes
-- The “Peace Index” of a portfolio
+- The “Peace Index”: how to sleep at night with your portfolio

+### Quantvesting_v1 — A Rules-Based Investing Framework

+#### a) Foundations
+- From gut-driven stock picking to rule-based investing
+- Why checklists protect you from yourself

+#### b) The 15-Point Business Checklist
+- Management quality
+- Business quality
+- Future prospects
+- Valuation and margin of safety

+#### c) Building Your Own System
+- Constructing a stock universe of robust businesses
+- Filtering and accumulating (SIP-ing) undervalued opportunities
+- Reassessing businesses each quarter with clean data
+- Using simple tools to make consistent, data-backed decisions

 ---